Podiatry Malpractice Lawyer In Connecticut

-The foot and ankle is a complex area of the human anatomy.
+The foot and ankle are complex areas of the human anatomy.
 Diseases such as diabetes, gout, arthritis, and nerve and circulatory conditions may affect the foot.
 Proper treatment of a foot problem often requires the involvement of other medical specialties including neurologists, vascular surgeons, endocrinologists, orthopedists, and wound care specialists.

-Our firm has obtained substantial recoveries in a variety of podiatry malpractice cases including:
+Our law firm has obtained substantial recoveries in a variety of podiatry malpractice cases including:

 - Failure to timely diagnose and treat an infections including osteomyelitis

 - Causing and/or failure to diagnose and treat nerve injuries